cs-milo/CLI-Evaluation-Tool/README.md

 ## 📁 File Overview

-All functionality is included in a **single source file** for easier distribution and review:
+All functionality is included in a **single source file** for easier distribution and review.